Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Introduction

 \section{Introduction}

 Numerous random graph models have been proposed to reflect and predict important quantitative and topological aspects of growing real-world networks, from Internet and society \cite{BA_Review,Networks,Chayes} to biological networks \cite{BioInfoPrior}.
-Though largely successful in capturing their key qualitative properties, such models may lack some important characteristics.
+Such models are of use in experimental physics, bioinformatics, information retrieval, and data mining.
 An extensive review can be found elsewhere (e.g., see~\cite{BA_Review,Networks,Math_Results}).
-Such models are of use in experimental physics, bioinformatics, information retrieval, and data mining.
+Though largely successful in capturing key qualitative properties of real-world networks, such models may lack some of their important characteristics.

 The simplest characteristic of a vertex in a network is the degree, the number of adjacent edges.
-Probably the most important and the most extensively studied property of networks is their vertices degree distribution.
-For the majority of studied real-world networks, the portion of vertices with degree $d$ was observed to decrease as $d^{-\gamma}$, usually with $\gamma > 2$, see \cite{BA,Networks,Broder,F-F-F}.
+Probably the most extensively studied property of networks is their vertex degree distribution.
+For the majority of studied real-world networks, the portion of vertices with degree $d$ was observed to decrease as $d^{-\gamma}$, usually with $2 < \gamma < 3$, see \cite{BA,Networks,Broder,F-F-F}.
 Such networks are often called scale-free.

 Another important characteristic of networks is their clustering coefficient, a measure capturing the tendency of a network to form clusters, densely interconnected sets of vertices.
 Various definitions of the clustering coefficient can be found in the literature, see \cite{Math_Results} for a discussion on their relationship.
-We define the clustering coefficient of a graph $G$ as the ratio of the triple number of triangles to the number of pairs of adjacent edges in $G$.
-For the majority of networks, the clustering coefficient varies in the range from $0.01$ to $0.8$ and does not change much as the network grows \cite{Networks}.
+We consider the most popular two: the global clustering coefficient and the average local clustering coefficient (see Section~\ref{ClusteringCoefficient} for definitions).
+For the majority of studied real-world networks, the average local clustering coefficient varies in the range from $0.01$ to $0.8$ and does not change much as the network grows \cite{Networks}.
 Modeling real-world networks with accurately capturing not only their power-law degree distribution, but also clustering coefficient, has been a challenge.
-We discuss this in detail in Section~\ref{BackgroundPAmodels}.